The Creation of We Care Ministries

 In 1987, while serving in a church in Sacramento, California, Pastor Ray Giunta read about the tragic deaths of two young boys in a local newspaper.
-On visiting the young mothers and surviving family members, he found a lack of services and support available to care for these devastated people.
-Through this pure desire to help people in times of crisis by Pastor Ray, the idea of starting We Care Ministries was born.
+On while visiting the young mothers and surviving family members, he found a lack of services and support available to care for these devastated people.
+Through this pure desire to help people in times of crisis by Pastor Ray, the idea of starting We Care Ministries has always been at the forefront of assisting communities in need.
+Whether a natural disaster strikes, a tragedy occurs, or care is need - over the past three decades, we have supported thousands in need.

-Since its inception, We Care Ministries has grown exceptionally when it comes to reaching out to people and communities and has spread its wings reaching out to communities on a national level.
+Since its inception, We Care Ministries has grown exponentially when it comes to reaching out to people and communities in need.
+The ministry spread its wings and is reaching out to communities on a national level.

 Our Community Work